To the editor of THE EAGLE:

 Should this project be approved, there would be blasting, digging and permanent destruction of roads, forests and wetlands.
 This would include many private properties.
 There is a strong potential for serious accidents as new pipes are constructed near existing ones: ruptures, leaks, and explosions, as happened in Sandisfield in the 1980s.
 People who live, work and vacation here need a fuller picture of the issues surrounding this project, so that they can make an informed decision when Kinder Morgan comes knocking at their door.

 This gas isn’t really that natural.
 This poisonous, polluting, ill-begotten, ecologically questionable, economically oppressive cousin -- unrefined fracked gas -- will be transported through our lands for what?
 Not for home heating.
 After being liquefied, a portion is slated to be used to power our electricity, and the rest shipped overseas for enormous export profits.
-However, even the electricity argument doesn’t hold much water: Studies are beginning to show that in a low demand scenario -- conservation, renewable energy sources and energy efficiency -- there is truly no need for such infrastructure at this time.

 People need all the facts and we need news outlets like The Eagle to get the full story and keep this news on everyone’s front burner until we have a population that can distinguish between the propaganda of a Big Oil and Gas company that claims we need a "bridge fuel" to help us fight climate change and reality, that shows us how little these companies have ever cared about climate change, sustainability, our health or our pocketbooks.